minio/minio/pkg/madmin/API.md

 <a name="GetConfig"></a>
 ### GetConfig() ([]byte, error)
-Get config.json of a minio setup.
+Get current `config.json` of a Minio server.

 __Example__